paoloricciuti/sprinkle-js/README.md

 console.log(computed.value) // whoever uses SprinkleJS is cool!
 ```

 if you use this variable inside a createEffect or inside another method it will be rerunned whenever this computed changes.
-You could in theory set the variable yourself but this is not recommended since it will be overwritten whenever a dependency changes and could lead to some unexpected behavior.
+You can't set the value of a computed value and trying would still result in the same value being inside that computed.

 #### createEffect
 This method is used to create an effect that will keep track of it's dependencies and re-run every time they changed